 DATS defines accessibility as "being no more than one step in height."
 Confirm your destination is accessible before booking a trip.

 Ramps, sidewalks, driveways and roadways must be cleared of ice and snow from your door to where the door or the lift of the vehicle is opened.
 If a clear and safe path is not available, DATS may be unable to provide service until it is cleared.

 - Make sure that permanent ramps are installed for everyone's safety

 - Ramp specifications are: for every 0.3m (1 foot) in height you need at least 3.6m (12 feet) of ramp.
 You also need a non-slip surface for walking and handrails

 - Handrails should be no higher than 860mm (33 inches)

 - Ramp should be at least 870mm (34 inches) wide (between handrails)

-- If you need to have a lift or proper ramp installed, grants may be available to you as an owner, renter or landlord.
-Give us a call for more information at 780-496-4570
+- If you need to have a lift or proper ramp installed, grants may be available to you as an owner or renter.
+Call us for more information at 780-496-4570

 - Please make sure you have adequate room to maneuver a chair or walker at the top landing of the stairs or at doorways at residences.
 The Barrier Free design standards state there should be a landing at the top and the bottom of not less than 1.5m by 1.5m (approximately 4.9 feet)